sieg-i/devcon2024-rip7755-workshop/README.md

 Copy the `.env.example` file to `.env`.
 These are the environment variables that the services and contracts need to run.
 No need to change any values.

+## Assignment

+There are two key components that need to be implemented:

+1. Implement the `Prover` contract for the destination L2 chain.
+2. Implement the `rip7755Mint` function in the demo service.

+The `Prover` contract should adhere to the `IProver` interface and implement validation of a nested storage proof.
+To properly set up the storage proof parameters, pay attention to the `Rollup` contract.
+This is where our mock-L2 chains are posting roots on L1 - notice how the destination L2's state root is used to post data there.

+Once the `Prover` contract is implemented, try running the test file to see if it passes!

+The `rip7755Mint` function in the demo service should construct an RIP-7755 request and submit to the mock Base `RIP7755Outbox` contract.
+The target call should be the `mint` function in our simple NFT contract.

+## Run The App End-to-End

 ### Start Mock L1

 Run `make start-mock-L1` to start the mock L1 chain.